III.A.1 Composition

 III.B.2.b Notice of Motion Procedures

-1. On substantive matters of new business, written notice of motion or resolution shall be delivered to the Faculty Council Chair and the Faculty Council Office such that it can be distributed to the Faculty Council at least 72 hours in advance of a Faculty Council meeting.
-Notices of motion or resolution may also be distributed to the Faculty Council by the maker at least 72 hours in advance of a meeting which shall call for a vote on that motion.
+1. On substantive matters of new business, written notice of motion or resolution shall be delivered to the Faculty Council Chair and the Faculty Council Secretary such that it can be distributed to the Faculty Council at least 10 business days in advance of a Faculty Council meeting.
+Notices of motion or resolution may also be distributed to the Faculty Council by the author at least 10 business days in advance of a meeting which shall call for a vote on that motion.

 III.B.3.
 Committee Reports